 As the “Innovation and Technology” lead for Startupbootcamp’s “FinTech & CyberSecurity” program in Amsterdam, we appreciate the opportunity to work closely with some of the world’s most promising fintech and cybersecurity firms.

 The program offers a win-win symbiosis for everyone involved.
-Subject matter experts and leaders, such as those from Capgemini, offer mentoring and a certification process to the startups and scaleups.
+Subject matter experts and leaders, such as those from Capgemini, offer mentoring and a qualification process to the startups and scaleups.
 At the same time, however, we gain invaluable insight into the latest innovative thinking and leading-edge technology.

 Startupbootcamp includes 21 accelerator programs across 16 cities.
 The FinTech & CyberSecurity program is live in New York, Mumbai, Singapore, London, Shanghai, Mexico, Cape Town, and Amsterdam.